Student enrolment for all Professional Accountancy Qualification courses is now open.

 Bruce has been both Minister for Parliamentary Business and Cabinet Secretary for Parliamentary Business and Government Strategy in SNP Scottish governments before leaving the latter role in 2012.
 He is Convener of the CPG on Tourism at the Scottish Parliament, and the current Convener of the Finance and Constitution Committee.

-Bruce is married with 3 boys, and has 2 grand-children.
+Bruce is married with three boys, and has two grandchildren.
 He is an avid Dunfermline Athletic supporter.

 Kevin Duthie is an associate partner in the IT Risk and Assurance team in EY.
 After qualifying as a chartered accountant, Kevin specialised in IT audit and security.
 He gained experience within EY’s cyber team delivering attack and penetration assignments, leading security audits and advising clients on control improvements.